nodists/nodist/README.md

 ```

 ## Got ideas?
 Doesn't work for you?
-Wnat to give feedback?
+Want to give feedback?
 [File an issue](https://github.com/marcelklehr/nodist/issues) and tell me what you'd change or add or what doesn't work for you.
 Every issue is welcome!

 ## Details